LUIDA: Large-scale Unified Infrastructure for Digital Assessments based on Commercial Metaverse Platform: Large-Scale Validation with Replicated Experiments

+A Shapiro-Wilk test indicated that the \textit{d95} data were not normally distributed ($p<0.05$).
+We conducted Wilcoxon signed-rank tests to compare the baseline and embodied conditions within the CD and FL groups.
+To compare the groups themselves, we applied Wilcoxon rank-sum tests to both their baseline and embodied conditions.

+The results are presented in Table~\ref{tab:d95}.
+In the FL group, there was no significant difference between the baseline and embodied conditions, supporting \textbf{PE-H1a}.
+The CD group showed a significantly higher \textit{d95} in the embodied condition than in the baseline condition, supporting \textbf{PE-H2a}.
+However, the absence of significant difference between the embodied conditions of the FL and CD groups fails to support \textbf{PE-H3a}.

+Similarly, the Shapiro-Wilk test showed that the \textit{total displacement} metric was not normally distributed ($p<0.05$), so we applied the same set of non-parametric analyses.
+As shown in Table~\ref{tab:total-displacement}, the results mirrored the \textit{d95} findings.
+The FL group showed no significant difference between the baseline and embodied conditions (\textbf{PE-H1b} supported), while the CD group exhibited significantly higher \textit{total displacement} in the embodied condition than in the baseline condition (\textbf{PE-H2b} supported).
+Again, the comparison between the embodied conditions of the FL and CD groups revealed no significant difference, failing to support \textbf{PE-H3b}.

-For "total displacement" as well, only the CD group showed significantly higher values in the avatar condition compared to the baseline condition.
-This result is consistent with the \textit{d95} analysis, and both metrics suggest that experiments on LUIDA partially replicated the Proteus effect observed in Kilteni~\etal's study~\cite{drumming_proteus}, indicating LUIDA's potential to maintain experimental validity in avatar and cognitive research contexts.
+In summary, the analyses of both \textit{d95} and \textit{total displacement} yielded consistent results.
+These findings suggest that our experiment on the LUIDA platform partially replicated the Proteus effect observed by Kilteni et al.~\cite{drumming_proteus}, indicating LUIDA's potential to maintain experimental validity in avatar embodiment and related cognitive science contexts.

-\subsubsection{3D Fitts' Law Experiment}
+\subsection{3D Fitts' Law Experiment}